 About Sequoia Children’s Center Early Education School

-We employ developmentally appropriate practices, including curriculum, toys, materials and furnishings.
-Our programs, classrooms and playgrounds support active learning through play, exploration, and discovery; social interaction, and hands on activities.
-Our curriculum is based on what is known about early childhood development, beginning with infants and building through preschool using Baby Signs™, LearningGames™, Creative Curriculum™, and HighScope Curriculum™ as our guidelines.
-Our families are embraced, as we partner with parents to help them gain understanding of child development, and their child's uniqueness.
+We support integrated learning through play, hands-on exploration, discovery and social interaction with our specially designed environments.
+Our curriculum provides opportunities for growth and is based on what is known about early childhood development, beginning with infants and building through preschool.
+We utilize Baby Signs™, LearningGames™, Creative Curriculum™, and HighScope Curriculum™ as our framework, which have parent involvement components.
+We partner with parents to understand their needs, and also to provide them with an understanding of child development, and their child's uniqueness.

 We promote attitudes of respect, cooperation, and the understanding that every child’s differences make them unique and special.
-We support the development of each child in learning self-help skills, self-confidence, curiosity, and a love for reading and learning.
+We support each child's social/emotional, cognitive and biophysical development through energetic play, dynamic interpersonal interactions, and enrichment offerings, with our overarching goals to foster curiosity, social skills, self-help skills, self-confidence, and a love for reading and learning.

 OUR CLAIM: WE'RE BEST BY NAEYC TEST!

-As childcare in the U.S. has evolved in its emphasis toward early education, so has Sequoia Children's Center.
-The Center was founded in 1985, as an infant care outreach for working families, a Catholic Charities program.
-It was later adopted as a community service program, non- religious, by the First United Methodist Church of Redwood City.
+The Center was founded in 1975, as an infant & young child-care outreach service for working families, a Catholic Charities program.
+It was later adopted as a non-religious community service program, by the First United Methodist Church of Redwood City.
 Over the years, the number of local working families in need of year-round, full-day child care increased; programs and capacity have grown accordingly.
-In the early 1990's, again in 2005, and twice in 2013, programs and environments for infants, toddlers and preschoolers were expanded and enhanced.
+During the past two decades, programs for infants, toddlers and preschoolers were expanded and enhanced.
 Our landmark achievement, in 2006, was our initial 6 year accreditation, which was awarded after a careful self-study and improvement of our programs and several independent evaluator visits.
 See also NAEYC (National Academy for the Education of Young Children) .

 We are licensed through the California Department of Social Services for children between the ages of 2 months and 5 3/4 years old - or 5 years 9 months.
 (Licenses #410509027 and 410519042).

 We are open year-round from 7:00AM to 5:45 PM, Monday through Friday.
 We offer full-time (all day) and part-time (morning) enrollments.
-The Center is closed on National Holidays, one week during summer and the week between Christmas and New Year's Day.
+The Center is closed on National Holidays, one week during spring, one week during summer, and the week between Christmas and New Year's Day.

 Our commitment to quality early education absolutely includes enrichment programs, since most of our parents work full time and would not otherwise be able to sign up their children for special programs through the parks & rec during the day.
-Special enrichments to our basic programs, at no additional cost, include: Spanish immersion circle time, gymnastics, music, and sign language (soccer for Pre-K), and sign language.
+Special enrichments to our basic programs, at no additional cost, include: Spanish immersion circle time, gymnastics, music, and sign language (and soccer for Pre-K).

 Sequoia Children's Center Location